cryostatio/cryostatio.github.io/get-started/index.md

               # Kubernetes Downward API.
 Use this value directly as provided.
 The port number
               # 9977 can be changed but must match the containerPort below.
               value: "http://$(POD_IP):9977"
-              # Replace "abcd1234" with a base64-encoded authentication token.
-For example,
+              # Replace "abcd1234" with an authentication token.
+For example, on OpenShift,
-              # in your terminal, do 'oc whoami -t | base64' to use your user account's
+              # do 'oc whoami --show-token' in your terminal to retrieve your user account's token.
-              # token as the token that the Agent will pass to authorize itself with
+              # You may use this as the token that the Agent will pass to authorize itself
-              # the Cryostat server.
+              # with the Cryostat server.
             - name: CRYOSTAT_AGENT_AUTHORIZATION
               value: "Bearer abcd1234"
           ports: